 Skip to main content

 Please feel free to email if your question isn't answered here.
 If you haven't purchased bottles from us before the first question is a quick guide on how things work to help demystify the process (it's pretty easy).
-Bottles are for pick up in Seattle and our only real rule is that you have to pick up yourself (no proxies).
-We do sometimes have charity fundraisers to allow folks to use proxies, so if you aren't local feel free to join the mailing list and keep an eye out.
+Bottles are available directly from us in Seattle and our only real rule is that you have to pick up yourself (no proxies).
+We do sometimes (usually once a year around July) have charity fundraisers to allow folks to use proxies, so if you aren't local feel free to join the mailing list and keep an eye out.

 When it's time for a sale we send out two emails.
 First we send an Advance Notice email that tells everyone when the pick-up days will be for the upcoming sale.
 We send this email ahead of time so that anyone who wants to take the time to read it can do so without worrying they are going to miss out on the sale.
 The second email we send is when the sale goes live.
 While bottles are usually available for several hours, they do tend to sell out the same day as the release.
 During the early years it's true that the sales would sell out within minutes.
 We've focused on putting all of our production efforts towards growing the public sales so that they last a bit longer.
 If you miss a sale, don't worry, there will be another one in two months.

 Pick-ups are usually the last weekend of odd-numbered months and the following weekend.
-We generally don't allow someone else to pick up for you (proxies).
-We do pick-ups in Seattle and we use a scheduling site for you to make an appointment.
+We don't allow someone else to pick up for you (proxies).

 Occasionally we do charitable benefits to allow proxies, if you are interested in that just stay on the email list and keep an eye out.

-• You can email info at floodlandbrewing dot com with questions and if it isn't answered here we'll do our best to respond.
+• Email info at floodlandbrewing dot com with questions and we'll do our best to respond in a timely manner, but please be aware we aren't a big company with sales and support.
 We don't monitor or respond to DMs on instagram.

 • Floodland doesn't have a taproom, our focus has always been on bottle conditioned beers, which we think are the best expression of the work we do.
-Bottles are available from us every other month via online sales for in person pick up in Seattle.
+Bottles are available from us every other month via online sales for pick-up in Seattle (we're in Fremont near Wallingford/Stone Way).
 Sign up for the sales list by registering at http://floodlandbrewing.com and please see the first question in this list for a little primer on how to buy bottles (it's easy).

 Other than directly from us, our bottles are currently also available on-site at Houlme on Orcas Island, the new restaurant from our friends Jay and Jocelyn who used to run Hogstone. https://www.instagram.com/houl...